What Happens on Sunday

 In the days preceding World War II, the Boston-based Unitarian Service Committee was attempting to rescue Unitarians and other religious liberals from those parts of Europe (notably Czechoslovakia) where their lives were threatened by Nazism.
 The flaming chalice was the code by which those needing to be rescued identified themselves to the Unitarian Service Committee.

 This symbol, which came into widespread use in Sunday services during the last 20 years, is usually lit at the beginning of the service, accompanied by a simple spoken ritual.
 In our services today the chalice symbolizes wisdom, knowledge, and spiritual insight, and the flame that rises from the chalice represents the light of illumination and understanding.

 What happens after church?

 After our worship services we invite you to join us for fellowship and refreshments at our Fair Trade Coffee Hour in Fellowship Hall opposite the sanctuary.
-Stop by the Visitor's table in the foyer, for more information about the church, and literature about Unitarian Universalism.
+Stop by the Visitor's desk in the foyer, for more information about the church, and literature about Unitarian Universalism.
 Our greeters and most any other member of our congregation can answer your questions.
-If you have brought your children with you and have signed in as a visitor, expect a call from our Director of Lifespan Religious Education.
+If you have brought your children with you and have signed in as a visitor, expect a call from our Director of Religious Education.
 She will be able to answer any questions you might have about our programs for children and youth.

 Everyone of every faith, denomination, creed and belief system is welcome to join us as we seek greater understanding of ourselves and the world around us.